ksatvat/EXTRACTOR/README.md

 # EXTRACTOR

 EXTRACTOR helps to extract the system level attack behavior from unstructured threat reports.
-EXTRACTOR leverages natrual languge processing (NLP) techniques to transform a raw threat reports into a graph representation.
+EXTRACTOR leverages Natural Language Processing (NLP) techniques to transform a raw threat report into a graph representation.